ja-mcm/OCRfixr/README.md

 Corrected text:
 > _"Days there were when small trade came to the __store__.
 Then the young clerk read._"

 For very common scanning errors where it is clear what the word should have been (ex: 'onlv' --> 'only'), OCRfixr skips the context check and relies solely on a static mapping of common corrections.
-This helps to maximize the number of successful edits.
+This helps to maximize the number of successful edits \& decrease compute time.
+(You can disable this by setting common_scannos to "F").

 ### Using OCRfixr